Bruins vs. Canadiens Prediction & Picks - November 11

 - Boston has won the only game this season when it scored two goals (1-0-0, two points).

-- In the five games when Boston has recorded a single power-play goal, it went 3-1-1 to register seven points.
+- In the five games when Boston has scored a single power-play goal, it has a 3-1-1 record (seven points).

 - The Bruins' opponents have had more shots in seven games.
-The Bruins went 5-1-1 in those matchups (11 points).
+The Bruins finished 5-1-1 in those contests (11 points).

 Team Stats Comparison